0xnehasingh/Homing/README.md

 ## What is Houseform

-Houseform is a platform to invest in real estate projects through fractional ownership.
+Homing is a platform to invest in real estate projects through fractional ownership.

 Investors can participate in funding real world building projects and acquire fractional ownership through the purchase of tokenized shares.
 These shares, represented as NFTs on the blockchain, entitle investors to a percentage of the project value upon successful completion and sale.

 ## How it works

-Projects are listed on Houseform with the corresponding data, like the amount of shares available, the goal amount or investment expected profit.
+Projects are listed on Homing with the corresponding data, like the amount of shares available, the goal amount or investment expected profit.

 When investors decide to buy the tokenized shares of a project, they get an amount of KIP37 NFTs equal to the number of shares they bought.
 These shares represent the ownership of a fraction of the building and can be kept or traded in the open market.